Lucas-sahn/AthenaHacks/README.md

 * http://ibm.biz/pearlhacks

 # Step 3 - Compete in our Main Challenge
-* The Code and Response Codeathon calls on students to create practical, effective, and high-quality designs and applications based on cloud, data, and artificial intelligence, that can have an immediate and lasting impact on humanitarian issues.
+* The Code and Response Challenge calls on students to create practical, effective, and high-quality designs and applications based on cloud, data, and artificial intelligence, that can have an immediate and lasting impact on humanitarian issues.
 We challenge you to develop a solution that will support Natural Disaster Response and/or Mitigation.
 Additional details of the Code and Response Challenges are available at the following https://developer.ibm.com/code-and-response/

 # Main Challenge Prizes
-*	1st Place - $1000 + swag bag + special prize*
+*	1st Place - $500
-*	2nd Place - $500 + swag bag
+*	2nd Place - $300
-*	3rd Place - $250 + swag bag
-*	Random drawing for 4 Tello Drones

-*One person from the team gets a golden ticket to CGI University in Edinburgh, Scotland with hotel and airfare covered – April 2020
+*	Swag at the booth!

 # Rules
 * Submissions must use one or more IBM Cloud services or IBM Systems.
 Use of sponsor or affiliate APIs and open source libraries is also encouraged.